yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 ---
 title: |
-  Introduction to Topological Quantum Computation: Majorana Anyons Case Study
+  Introduction to Topological Quantum Computation: Ising Anyons Case Study
 categories: Topological-quantum-computation
-tags: Anyons Braiding Fusion Topological-quantum-computation Majorana-anyons
+tags: Topological-quantum-computation Ising-anyons Majorana-zero-modes
-keywords: Braiding Anyon Fermion Boson
+keywords: Braiding Anyon
 status: Writing
-edit: 2018-05-17
 description: This is a series of posts on topological quantum computations.
 The aim of this series is to work my way to understanding the diagrams of "strands" widely used in the field.
-This post discusses anyon model in general.
-Fusion diagram and hexagon and pentagon identities are introduced.
+In this post, the most promising candidate for TQC, Ising anyons, are discussed.
+A set of Clifford gates is implemented as the result of braiding.
 ---

 $$